AndrewAkinson/python3-therion-analyzer/README.md

 Alternatively, the wrapper can write file names, line numbers, and actual lines, directly to terminal output for easy visual inspection.

-An sample survex data source file tree for the Dow-Prov system is given in the `sample` directory.
+A sample survex data source file tree for the Dow-Prov system is given in the `sample` directory.
 For example, to show the fixed points and co-ordinate system definitions for this system one would have
 ```